-After adjusting for transfers to the General Funds as reported by the Comptroller, total Fiscal Year 2018 General Funds expenditures exceeded Fiscal Year 2018 General Funds revenues by \$1.4 billion.
+After adjusting for transfers to the General Funds as reported by the Comptroller, total Fiscal Year 2018 General Funds expenditures exceeded Fiscal Year 2018 General Funds revenues by \$234 million.

-However, this deficit was reduced on a reporting basis by \$3.7 billion due to the transfer into the General Funds of a portion of the proceeds of the Section 7.6 Bonds and the related federal match from the use of the Section 7.6 Bond proceeds.
+However, this deficit was reduced on a reporting basis by \$2.500 billion due to the transfer into the General Funds of a portion of the proceeds of the Section 7.6 Bonds.

-After adjusting for those one-time revenues, Fiscal Year 2018 results reflect a \$2.3 billion increase in the General Funds budgetary balance (the June 30 cash balance less the General Funds obligations paid in the state's lapse period).
-The budgetary deficit lessened from \$8.0 billion in Fiscal Year 2017 to a deficit of \$5.7 billion in Fiscal Year 2018.
+After adjusting for such one-time revenue, Fiscal Year 2018 results reflect a \$2.266 billion increase in the General Funds budgetary balance (the June 30 cash balance less the General Funds obligations paid in the State's lapse period).
+The budgetary deficit lessened from \$7.963 billion in Fiscal Year 2017 to a deficit of \$5.698 billion in Fiscal Year 2018 as included in the Fiscal Year 2018 TBFR.
+See TABLE G-1 in APPENDIX G hereto.